Your Medical Record

 Can I access personal information about my child?

-Information about children may be released to a person with parental responsibility.
+Information about children under 12 may be released to a person with parental responsibility.
 However, the best interests of the child will always be considered.

 Even if a child is very young, data about them is still their personal data and does not belong to anyone else.
 It is the child who has a right of access to the information held about them.

-Before responding to a request for information held about a child, we will consider whether the child is mature enough to understand their rights.
+Before responding to a request for information held about a child 12 years or over, we will consider whether the child is mature enough to understand their rights.
 If we are confident that the child can understand their rights, then we will respond to the child rather than the parent.
-What matters is that the child is able to understand (in broad terms) what it means to make a subject access request and how to interpret the information they receive as a result of doing so.
+What matters is that the child can understand (in broad terms) what it means to make a subject access request and how to interpret the information they receive as a result of doing so.

 Can I access personal information on someone else’s behalf?

-The Data Protection Act does not stop you making a request on someone else’s behalf.
+The UK General Data Protection Regulation does not stop you making a request on someone else’s behalf.
 This is often necessary for a solicitor acting on behalf of a client, or it could simply be that an individual wants someone else to act for them.